NoBrainerGames/nobrainergames.github.io/_posts/2025-01-01-moving-forward.md

   centerOfMass.store(centerOfMass.load() / Float(particleCount))
 ```

-But the main issue here is that the accumulation operation in `accumulatePositionSum` must be done atomically as opposed to separate `load`, `increment`, and `store` operations.
+But the issue here is that the accumulation operation in `accumulatePositionSum` must be done atomically as opposed to separate `load`, `increment`, and `store` operations.
 This is because the shader is executed in parallel threads, which means that the order of operations on `centerOfMass` is indeterminate.
 Fortunately the [`interlockedAdd`](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/interlockedadd) intrinsic can be used for this purpose, so the implementation would be:

 ```nim
 # ...